 APR = 5.875 %

 So while your interest rate is 5%, your APR is actually 5.875%.
-This number more accurately represents the cost of your car loan.
+This number more accurately represents the actual annual cost of your car loan.

 While the car loan APR is what you should be comparing, this number is based on the interest rate that you are offered.
 But how are car loan interest rates determined?
 Why do these rates vary from person to person?

 Car loan interest rates depend in part on how the economy is performing.
 Interest rates are set by the Federal Open Market Committee (FOMC).
 If the committee determines that spending needs to be encouraged, it will lower interest rates to do so.
-We are still in the middle of an unprecedented economic wave following the pandemic, and interest rates are still remarkably low (which is why right now is the perfect time to refinance your car loan).
-Market rates are expected to increase as the year goes on, so it’s best to refinance your car as soon as possible to take advantage of these low rates.
+Conversely, if inflation is high, they might raise market interest rates to slow things down.

-• Amounts Owed.
+Amounts Owed.
 How much money do you owe?
-The amount of money you owe, your debts, are used to calculate your credit utilization score.
+The amount of money you owe, your debts, are used to calculate your credit utilization rate.
 A credit utilization score below 30% is considered desirable for lenders.

 In addition to your credit score, lenders will also look at your income and your debt-to-income ratio.
 If you are carrying too much debt, the lenders may only offer higher car loan interest rates as they consider you to be a riskier candidate.